-Tennis: Argentine Kicker found guilty of match-fixing offences
+Tennis: Argentine Kicker found guilty of match-fixing offenses

-(Reuters) - Argentine tennis player Nicolas Kicker has been found guilty of match-fixing and other offences, the Tennis Integrity Unit (TIU) said in a statement on Thursday.
+(Reuters) - Argentine tennis player Nicolas Kicker has been found guilty of match-fixing and other offenses, the Tennis Integrity Unit (TIU) said in a statement on Thursday.

 The 25-year-old was found guilty of attempting to fix the outcome of two matches, at ATP Challenger tournaments in Italy and in Colombia in 2015.

-He was also found guilty of failing to report a corrupt approach and of not co-operating with a TIU investigation into the allegations against him.
+He was also found guilty of failing to report a corrupt approach and of not cooperating with a TIU investigation into the allegations against him.

 Kicker will be sanctioned at a later date, the TIU said, and will not be granted credentials to enter or compete in any professional tennis event sanctioned by the governing bodies of tennis in the meantime.